QMH-HAEM/BBMS3004_AML/index.md

 After you have login to our virtual machine, please follow the instructions in the video to explore the Linux environment.

 ### Basic Linux Commands
 This section summarises the important Linux commands that will be useful during the practical session.
+In case you are very interested in learning about Linux command-line operation, you may want to go through an [online tutorial course](https://rnabio.org/module-00-setup/0000/08/01/Unix/).

 **Command: Show present working directory**
 ```bash